The World's Most Beautiful Harvest

 In late September, cool nights and short days cause the berries to ripen to a crimson red, signaling the start of harvest.
 Cranberry beds are flooded with up to 18 inches of water, and berries are gently knocked off the vine with machinery.
 Contrary to popular belief, cranberries do not grow in water; they grow on low-running vines, and each nutrient-dense berry has tiny pockets of air that allow it to float.
 Workers then corral the berries to be removed and cleaned.
 Most cranberries in Manitowish Waters are transported to storage before being used for processed fruit, like Craisins and juice products.

 A tour of a working cranberry marsh isn’t just a staple of fall.
 Spring and summer months bring growing, blooming and farm maintenance in preparation for the harvest season.
 Cranberries ripen in late September, so make sure to return for cranberry harvest, which is considered to be the “world’s most beautiful harvest.”
 Be sure to pick up some fresh cranberries and cranberry-related gift items from local retailers to take home.

-Marsh tours, sponsored by the Manitowish Waters Cranberry Growers and the Manitowish Waters Chamber of Commerce, run every Friday at 10am from August 27 through October 8.
-The one-hour tour, rain or shine, starts at 10am at the Vilas Cranberry Marsh.
+Marsh tours, sponsored by the Manitowish Waters Cranberry Growers, run every Friday at 10am from mid-August to early October.
+The one-hour tour, rain or shine, starts at 10am at the Cranberry Square Market.
 The tour includes an educational video, tasting cranberry samples, Q&A session and prizes.
 Then it’s off to caravan in your own vehicle to Vilas Cranberry Company for an up-close look at the bogs.
 All ages are welcome; pre-registration is not required.